alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

   The [Wrapper](https://repo1.dso.mil/big-bang/product/packages/wrapper) is a helm chart that  provides additional integrations with key Big Bang components and standards, as well as extensibility features for common use cases.
 All of these can be tailored to a given package's needs with a simple interface.
 Currently included are:
   - Istio: injection/sidecars, `VirtualService` for ingress, and `PeerAuthentication` for mTLS
   - Monitoring: `ServiceMonitor` for metrics, alerts for alertmanager, dashboards for Grafana
-  - NetworkPolicies: Default set of "best practice" network policies with opptions to extend
+  - NetworkPolicies: Default set of "best practice" network policies with options to extend
   - Secret creation (of arbitrary content)
   - Configmap creation (of arbitrary content)
   - SSO configuration with Authservice (not fully automated, requires additional configuration of chains)